obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 - An Obsidian account.
 If you don't have one, [sign up now](https://obsidian.md/account#mode=signup).
 - An active Obsidian Sync subscription.
 If you don't have one, subscribe from your [account page](https://obsidian.md/account).

-## Log in with your obsidian account
+## Log in with your Obsidian account

 1. Open **Settings**.
 2. In the sidebar, click **About**.